 Keflavik – Where To Stay in Iceland Near Blue Lagoon

-The famous Blue Lagoon is Iceland’s most popular tourist attraction.
+The Blue Lagoon is just 20 kilometres from Keflavik and is a must-do in Iceland.
 It is a thermal spring heated by the local geothermal plant where you can swim outside in warm waters and try local spa treatments.

 Where to Stay in Keflavik